What’s the deal with change?

 “If you always do what you have always done, you will always be where you are right now”.

-Then, if we would like to achieve improvement, which would mean a better result, we may clearly not get it by maintaining status quo, or, in other words, standing still.
+Then, if we would like to achieve improvement, which would mean a better result, we may clearly not get it by maintaining status quo.
+In other words, by standing still.
 We cannot continue to do the same thing over again, seeking a different result.

-It follows, that the only way to achieve improvement would be by changing something in the process whose results we wish to improve, be that process what it may, in your organization or in life in general.
+Thus, the only way to achieve improvement is by changing something in the process whose results we wish to improve.
+Be that process as it may, in your organization or in life in general.

-The conclusion is, therefore, clear: if it is to improve without change, and if the very reason for our existence is making constant improvement, then we must perform constant change.
+The conclusion is, therefore, clear.
+If we cannot improve without change; and if the very reason for our existence is making constant improvement; then we must perform constant change.

 At this point, someone would wish to say that there surely is no sense in constantly changing what does “work”.

-There must be processes in your organization that “work”, perform well and to your satisfaction.
+There must be processes in your organization that “work” well, inexpensively and to your satisfaction.
 Then, is it necessary to make constant changes in them?
 Of course not.
-Concentrate on processes, which do not work as smoothly or not well at all, whose results are unsatisfactory.
-Perform small changes anywhere you encounter some nonconformance or see the potential for such.
-You shall have a lot of work to do.
+Concentrate on processes, which do not work as smoothly, are costly or whose results are unsatisfactory.
+Perform small changes anywhere you encounter non-conformance or see the potential for such.
+You shall never want for work.